-The workforce planning process is an ongoing organization-wide commitment to ensuring the right people are in the right roles doing the right things and requires ownership at every level.
-The data and analysis gathered in Phases 1 and 2 along with outcomes from the OP Restructuring Effort and the University of California 10 Campus Study informed the workforce planning strategy.
+The workforce planning process is an ongoing organization-wide commitment to ensuring the right people are in the right roles doing the right things, and requires ownership at every level.
+The data and analysis gathered in Phases 1 and 2, along with outcomes from the OP Restructuring Effort and the University of California 10 Campus Study, informed the workforce planning strategy.
 Based on the analysis findings, the workforce planning team focused on five areas: (1) Talent Acquisition, (2) Knowledge Sharing, (3) Employee Development, (4) Retention and (5) Talent Assessment and Succession.

-The strategic goals and objectives for the aforementioned five areas of focus outlined in Phase 3 of the Workforce Plan, address how to close the gaps identified in Phase 2 and provides actionable ways for successfully achieving the defined strategies.
+The strategic goals and objectives for these five areas of focus address how to close the gaps identified in Phase 2 and provide action plans for achieving OP's goals.